Fundamental Economic Reports: Major Market Movers !!!

 Producer Price Index (PPI)

-Producer Price Index (PPI) - PPI is a measure of the average price level for a fixed basket of capital & consumer goods paid by producers.
+Producer Price Index (PPI) - PPI measures the average price for a set group of capital, consumer goods, and items paid for by the companies.

 Philadelphia Fed Survey

-Philadelphia Fed Survey - A composite diffusion index of manufacturing factors and conditions within the Philadelphia Federal Reserve district.
+Philadelphia Fed Survey - A mixed index showing how manufacturing is doing and what the conditions are like in the Philadelphia Federal Reserve area.

 This survey is widely followed as an indicator of manufacturing sector trends since it is correlated with the ISM survey & the index of industrial production.